Loading Events

 đź•— Time: 15.00 – 18.00 CET

-How to Archive Better: Preserving Practices is a workshop series made in collaboration between The Hmm and NADD, a growing network of museums, creators, archives, designers, researchers and collectives who have combined forces to make design and digital culture archives visible, accessible and future-proof.
+How to Archive Better: Preserving Practices is a workshop series made in collaboration between The Hmm and Network Archives Design and Digital Culture (NADD), a growing network of museums, creators, archives, designers, researchers and collectives who have combined forces to make design and digital culture archives visible, accessible and future-proof.

 This four-part series encourages us to move from individual practices to collective archiving—practicing ways to support one another acts of archiving.
 With this in mind, the sessions will include knowledge sharing combined with a practical collective working session.
 Each workshop will begin with a talk from an artist, designer, or researcher, sharing their own archiving practice and experience as inspiration, followed by a more hands-on workshop where an invited guest (researcher, artist, archivist) teaches a specific set of skills or approach to archiving.
 Following the workshop, time will be dedicated to work on archiving your own practice as an extension of the tools or ideas shared in the session.